benwzj/benwzj.github.io/_posts/2019-12-14-JekyllTheme.md

 **Kramdown** is the default Markdown renderer for Jekyll.
 You can also configure Kramdown options.
 **Kramdown** parse markdown file into HTML, and embed CSS style class for each HTML tag.

-### **_layouts** directory
+### Layout

-`_layouts` directory play main role on style of each website page.
+**_layouts** directory play **main** role on style of each website page.
 Each page contain layouts information at `front matter`.

-For example, Every post page usually use `post` layout.
+For example, Every blog post page usually use `post` layout.
 You can change layout style on your specific post by using different layout.

+### CSS
+All CSS file will locate at assets/css/.
+And Jekyll use SASS to manage CSS.
+The **_sass** folder is for Sass partials.
+Every file in here should begin with an underscore, and it will compile into main.scss in the css folder.

 ### Syntax highlighting for code blocks